fluxcd/terraform-provider-flux/docs/data-sources/install.md

 ### Optional

+- `baseurl` (String) Base URL to get the install manifests from.
+When specifying this, `version` should also be set to the corresponding version to download from that URL, or the latest version associated with upstream flux will be requested.
+Defaults to `https://github.com/fluxcd/flux2/releases`.
 - `cluster_domain` (String) The internal cluster domain.
 Defaults to `cluster.local`.
 - `components` (Set of String) Toolkit components to include in the install manifests.
 - `components_extra` (Set of String) List of extra components to include in the install manifests.